SteirischeEiche/dotfiles_macos_new/README.md

 - Change font size to 20
 - Change background color to RGB: 15,15,15

+### Homebrew and software
+- Install Homebrew (the script also installs Xcode command line tools)
+- Install Librewolf

 ### Keyboard (System Settings)
 - Remap the Caps Lock key to ESC